Congtrinhh/MBP-frontend/project-summary.md

 ## I'm starting to develop a new project, there requirements are as this md file below:

-;don't do anything oke, just remember the information to provide me good response when I ask future questions.
+;don't do anything oke, just remember the information to provide me good response when I ask future questions. when showing me response, only show code snippets and changes that is new, not regenerate everything for every files.

 #region Project summary